Director Representing Science

 Director Representing Education

 The Director Representing Education is a full Board member who acts as a liaison between the Education and Training Committee (ETC) and the Board.
-In addition, they may be asked to serve as co-Chair of ETC. To read about the responsibilities of being a co-Chair of ETC, see here.

 The Director Representing Education participates in all Board meetings (at a minimum, two in person which includes the board meetings at the annual convention and three virtual), providing input on key decisions, and contributing expertise or guidance on matters relevant to the organization’s mission and objectives.
 The Director Representing Education identifies as an educator, should have a keen interest on matters relevant to psychological science education, and represents the views of the psychology education community (and specifically, those of ETC) during Board meetings.